MUCollective/python-mturk-cli/README.md

 **approve_hit.py**

 This script is used to approve work on assignments.
 The specific AssignmentIds that are approved are read in from the `logs/results*.log` file which is generated when you run `python get_results.py`.
 You can choose to skip over specific workers when approving a set of assignments for a HIT.
 Alternatively, you can choose to override previous rejections for a specific set of workers.
-I have not implemented an analogous rejection script, as it is unethical to reject HIT assignments (i.e., refuse to pay workers for completed assignements) in most cases.
-However, this script could be easily modified to support such behavior if needed.
+Once approved, a HIT assignment cannot be subsequently rejected.

 **Arguments:**